Swizz/snabbdom-pragma/README.md

 <br/>

 Snabbdom-pragma is the favorite way to use the [Facebook JSX](https://facebook.github.io/jsx/) syntax with the virtual DOM library [Snabbdom](https://github.com/snabbdom/snabbdom).
-Based on many principles, snabbdom-pragma, aim to handle the same api as [React.createElement](https://facebook.github.io/react/docs/react-api.html#createelement) to take all benefits from the most used transpilers proven by the wider React community.
+Based on many principles, Snabbdom-pragma, aim to handle the same API as [React.createElement](https://facebook.github.io/react/docs/react-api.html#createelement) to take all benefits from the most used transpilers proven by the wider React community.

 Snabbdom-pragma draws its strength thanks to the [Snabbdom](https://github.com/snabbdom/snabbdom), [Facebook JSX](https://facebook.github.io/jsx/), and [React.createElement](https://facebook.github.io/react/docs/react-api.html#createelement) specs with some grounded tests.